forestdb/forestdb.org/models/mindsets.md

 Even considering only theories of improvement where improvement is a function of effort and no other variables, there are many different kinds of such functions.
 One's ability might increase linearly, with no upper bound; it might increase asymptotically to some "perfect" level; or it might increase exponentially, such that having a higher current ability allows one to improve more quickly.

-And within each of these functions, are many different ways of formulating an entity theory.
+And within each of these functions, there are many different ways of formulating an entity theory.
 Perhaps different individuals have different rates of improvement, or some ability "cap" after which this individual can no longer improve but others could, or perhaps individuals improve at similar rates but start off at different levels of ability.
 Any combination of these sources of individual differences could describe a new theory in which intelligence is, in some sense, "fixed".

 Out of this huge combinatorial space of possible theories, we model two improvement theories: one where ability stays completely stable (`stable`), and one where improvement is a function of effort and difficulty (`incremental`).
 We choose the stable theory as the strongest possible entity theory and the other as a simple but somewhat plausible incremental theory.